pranaybinju/maps_blog/blogs/2019/integrate-google-maps-with-custom-style-&-track-user-location-in-react-native/integrate-custom-maps-&-track-user-location-in-react-native.md

 Let's get our current position on the map.
 For this,

-- Import Geolocation service in Map.jsx
+- Import Geolocation service in `Map.jsx`
 - Add state variables for latitude, longitude and position coordinates array.
-- In componentDidMount(), listen to `getCurrentPosition()` event as follows and set state variables.
+- In `componentDidMount()`, listen to `getCurrentPosition()` event as follows and set state variables.

   ![](./assets/get_current_position.png)

   _getCurrentPosition() handler_

-  `getCurrentPosition()` takes success callback,error callback and options as parameters.You can refer official docs from https://github.com/Agontuk/react-native-geolocation-service and configure accordingly
+  `getCurrentPosition()` takes success callback, error callback and options as parameters.
+You can refer to official docs from https://github.com/Agontuk/react-native-geolocation-service and configure accordingly.

 - Change `initialRegion` prop of Map to `region` and add a marker for your location